How to grow garlic: easy tips for growing this crop in your veg patch

 Hardnecks produce edible flower stems called 'scapes'.
 Remember to remove the flower spike in spring – if left on to develop fully this can reduce yields by 20 per cent.
 If you're after maximum individual clove size, hardnecks are your best bet (softnecks produce more numerous, smaller cloves).

 Generally, softnecks have a milder flavor.
-They don't produce a flower spike and will store for longer after harvesting.
+They don't produce a flower spike, but will store for longer after harvesting.

-- Want to find out more of the best vegetables to grow in raised beds?
-Our guide has lots of advice.

 How long does it take to grow garlic?

 However, there are some varieties which you plant in spring.
-These are ready as quickly as late summer.
+These are ready as quickly as later summer.

 How do you harvest garlic?